ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_integration_patterns.md

 ## Pattern1: IBM Cloud service integration with Key Protect (KP)
 {: #kp-hyperwarp}

-[REQUIRED] This scenario must be implemented by services that are KP-enabled.
+[REQUIRED] This scenario must be implemented by services that are KP-enabled and on-boarded with AT.
 {: important}